-- Regulation (EC) No 726/2004 - Commission Regulation (EC) No 1234/2008 - Commission Regulation (EU) No 712/2012 amending Regulation (EC) No 1234/2008 concerning the examination of variations to the terms of marketing authorisations for medicinal products for human use and veterinary medicinal products - Guidelines on the details of the various categories of variations, on the operation of the procedures laid down in Chapters II, IIa, III and IV of Commission Regulation (EC) No 1234/2008 of 24 November 2008 concerning the examination of variations to the terms of marketing authorisations for medicinal products for human use and veterinary medicinal products and on the documentation to be submitted pursuant to those procedures - Electronic Variation application form - Variation application form, The Rules governing Medicinal Products in the European Union, Notice to Applicants, Volume 2C - EMA/CMDh Explanatory Notes on Variation Application Form (CMDh/EMA/133/2010) - EMA Practical Guidance on the Application Form for Centralised Type IA and IB Variations (EMA/233564/2014) - Pre-notification checklist for Type IA variations - Article 5 Recommendation
+- Regulation (EC) No 726/2004 - Commission Regulation (EC) No 1234/2008, as amended - Guidelines on the details of the various categories of variations, on the operation of the procedures laid down in Chapters II, IIa, III and IV of Commission Regulation (EC) No 1234/2008 of 24 November 2008 concerning the examination of variations to the terms of marketing authorisations for medicinal products for human use and veterinary medicinal products and on the documentation to be submitted pursuant to those procedures - Electronic Variation application form - Variation application form, The Rules governing Medicinal Products in the European Union, Notice to Applicants, Volume 2C - EMA/CMDh Explanatory Notes on Variation Application Form (CMDh/EMA/133/2010) - EMA Practical Guidance on the Application Form for Centralised Type IA and IB Variations (EMA/233564/2014) - Pre-notification checklist for Type IA variations - Article 5 Recommendation

 1.5.
-How shall my Type IA/IA{IN} variation be handled (timetable)?
-Rev. Oct 2012
+How shall my Type IA/IAIN variation be handled (timetable)?
+Rev. Mar 2025

-The Agency will review the (grouped) Type IA/ $IA{\rm IN}$ variation(s) within 30 calendar days following receipt.
+The Agency will review the ((super-)grouped) Type IA/ $IA{IN}$ variation(s) within 30 calendar days following receipt.
 The Agency will check the correctness of the application form, the presence of the required documentation and compliance with the required conditions, in accordance with the Classification guideline.

-Receipt of Type IA/ IA{IN} variation notification Day 0

-Start of Agency check Day 1

-Favourable/Unfavourable review outcome by Day 30
+Receipt of Type IA/ $\mathrm{IA}{\mathrm{IN}}$ variation notification Day 0 Start of Agency check Day 1 Favourable/Unfavourable review outcome by Day 30

-By day 30, the Agency will inform by Eudralink the MAH about the outcome of the review.
+By day 30, the Agency will inform the MAH about the outcome of the review.